-Choose between the following countries: Mexico, Guatemala, El Salvador, Nicaragua and Honduras and prepare a Power Point presentation with voice over IN SPANISH, in which you will highlight the most important facts about these countries (capital, location, population, language, important cities, what to do, what to visit).
+Choose between the following countries: Mexico, Guatemala, El Salvador, Nicaragua and Honduras and prepare a Power Point presentation IN SPANISH, in which you will highlight the most important facts about these countries (capital, location, population, language, important cities, what to do, what to visit).

-Due date: October 29th at 11:59 p.m. on Blackboard
+Due date: March 11th at 11:59 p.m. on Blackboard